Canonical bases and higher representation theory

 While this positivity is an appealing consequence, on its own, it has trouble making up for the difficulty of computing this basis in many situations.
 For example, irreducible characters give a basis of class functions on a finite group where multiplication has positive integral structure coefficients, but finding irreducible characters is still very hard in general.

 This computational problem eases if this basis has the additional property of being {\bf canonical}---we will make precise in Section \ref{sec:pre-canon-struct} what this means.
 Defining a canonical basis requires a choice of {\bf pre-canonical structure} which consists of a bar-involution, a sesquilinear pairing and a ``first approximation'' to our basis.
-Once this data is chosen, there can be at most one canonical basis, though it may be that none exists.
 Many readers will be familiar with how these elements induce a canonical basis from work of Kazhdan, Lusztig and others \cite{KL79,Lusbook}, but we will give a general account making this definition precise.
 If we can prove that the basis coming from our categorification is canonical (using categorical properties), then we can reduce its construction to the Gram-Schmidt algorithm.

 It's worth noting that previously, the term ``canonical basis'' had not had a precise meaning in the past (to the author's knowledge), but was applied to a variety of cases with properties in common.
-We'll give a formal definition of a {\bf canonical basis} (Definition \ref{def:canonical}) which recovers most examples we're aware of; most importantly, it will recover the canonical bases defined by Lusztig on the modified quantum universal enveloping algebra $\dot{U}$ and tensor products in the cases where they are defined in \cite{Lusbook}.
+We'll give a formal definition of a {\bf canonical basis} (Definition \ref{def:canonical}) which recovers most examples we're aware of; most importantly, it will recover the canonical bases defined by Lusztig on $\dot{U}$ and tensor products in the cases where they are defined in \cite{Lusbook}.
 To avoid confusion, in this paper, we'll refer to the bases defined in \cite{Lusbook} as {\bf Lusztig's bases} and use the term ``canonical'' to only mean bases satisfying Definition \ref{def:canonical}.
 See Theorem \ref{thm:lusztig} for the precise connection between these.